 You will love the Pocket app.
 It will allow you to bookmark articles you want to read later when you have time.
 I often find genealogy articles and posts I want to return to later.
 Before Pocket, they would disappear into the black hole of my bookmarks. 😳

 With the Pocket app, I can pull one up and read it when I have a few minutes.
 It’s perfect for when you have to wait for an appointment.

 Of course, a good map app is essential!
 How else will we find those old family cemeteries and the archives?!

 I keep a Voice Recorder app to record quick notes to myself.
 This works really well when I’m struck with inspiration while on my daily run.

 I recently discovered the Voxer app, and it’s become one of my favorites.
 Voxer turns you cell phone into a walkie talkie and let’s you exchange voice and text messages quickly and easily.
 It has a web based version, too.
-I use Voxer for the Genealogy Coach for a Day program.
+I offer the use Voxer for the VIP Genealogy Intensive Day.

 I admit it….I like coffee.
 Perhaps a bit too much. ☕ Sometimes you just need a pick-me-up after a long session of research.
 Starbucks is also where I get my morning coffee when I attend conferences.

 There you have it – my favorite mobile apps for genealogy research!